m-lunn/IoTBay/README.md

 * Customer and Staff subclasses of User have been added to the model.
 The database schema SQL file and relevant jsp files have been modified to account for customer/staff.
 Landing page now checks if the user is customer or staff and displays content accordingly.

 * Added the ability to log in as a system admin (email: "root", password: "iotbay").

+* System admin can view all users registered in the database of both customer and staff types in a table format.
+The table includes filtering options by email/phone number (not implemented), the option to delete table entries (not implemented), the option to view users in more detail (not implemented) and the option to add users (not implemented).